andygeorge/tickle/README.md

 # Tickle 🎯

-A smart systemd service and Docker restart tool.
+An extremely **vibe-coded** smart systemd service and Docker restart tool.
 For systemd, it intelligently chooses between `restart` and `stop`/`start` based on service capabilities.

 ## Features